cehinds/CSCEA405_AI_Sudoku/README.md

 ### Solver Development

 - **Debugging:** Analysis of backtracking logic and recursion errors; fixing `initialize_grid` and `load_config` functions; and standardizing debug print statements for consistency.
-- **Visualization:** Creation of the `sudoku_visualizer.py` script and its corresponding `config_visualization.json`.
+- **Visualization:** Creation of the `sudoku_visualizer.py` script and its corresponding `config_visualization.json`. `sudoku_solver.py` was updated slightly to account for compatability.
 - **Configuration:** Updating structure and content for `config_solver.json`.
 - **Code Completion:** Utilization of AI-assisted auto-completion in Google Colab and Visual Studio Code environments.
+Greatly expanded the solve() function to be more robust.
 - **Code Cleanup & Comments:** Automated formatting, structure suggestions for Python files, and generation of explanatory comments for complex sections (including fixing AI-generated annotations).

 ### DevOps